awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 ------

 If you have an existing Amazon EKS cluster, create a `kubeconfig` file for that cluster\.
-For more information, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.
+For more information, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.
 Otherwise, see [Creating an Amazon EKS cluster](create-cluster.md) to create a new Amazon EKS cluster\.